rdeepak2002/reddit-place-script-2022/README.md

 ## How to Get App Client ID and App Secret Key

 You need to generate an app client id and app secret key for each account in order to use this script.
+Or, just create one, and add each username as a developer in the developer app settings.
+You will need to duplicate the client ID and secret in .env, though.

 Steps: